Questions? Email firstname.lastname@example.org.

 - Able to demonstrate, but not yet mastered step turn, snow plow, and diagonal stride

-- Desire to increase skills and efficiency
+- Desire to increase skills and efficiency, including step turn, balance, weight transfer

 - Desire to go on ski tours longer than 5 miles

 The Nordic Ski School is held in the winter and includes a combination of lecture and field sessions.
-Class dates are announced in October and the application period is typically open in December.

 Low—Nordic Ski School requires a minimal time commitment on weekends.